The Best Avocado Chocolate Mousse (Vegan, Dairy Free)

-This is the best vegan chocolate mousse (and best paleo chocolate mousse while we’re at it – just being honest.
-This paleo avocado chocolate mousse is supremely healthy, made with only real, whole ingredients.
-To make this paleo avocado chocolate mousse, simply substitute coconut aminos for the soy sauce, et voila!
-The best vegan chocolate mousse ever.
+This is the BEST avocado chocolate mousse (and best vegan chocolate mousse while we’re at it – just being honest).
+It’s quick, easy, supremely healthy, and made with only real, whole ingredients.
+And I promise you’d never know there’s avocado in your dessert!

 - 2 large avocados pitted, flesh scooped out